davisagli/eye/README.rst

 Eye provides a browser-based UI to browse the contents of a ZODB database.

+It can browse "broken" ZODB objects, so you don't have to have your application code present in the Python environment to use the tool.

 It can also be used as a generic Python object browser.

 Installation